TimWooSoftwire/DevOps-Course-Starter/README.md

 TRELLO_TOKEN = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

+## Constants and environment variables
+`constants.py` has some constants in - these all get set automatically.
+When running for the first time, you will need to create a new trello board, and set the environemnt variable "TRELLO_BOARD_ID" to the id of the new board.
+The environment variable "DONT_CHECK_FOR_TRELLO_LIST_IDS" is for testing, and should be set to false when running the app.

 ## Testing

-Unit, integration and end-to-end tests using pylint are available - run then in your favourite IDE.
+Unit, integration and end-to-end tests using pytest are available - run then in your favourite IDE.
 End to end tests will require:
  * internet connectivity
- * `geckodriver.exe` to be placed at the root of this repo
- * update the path to the `geckodriver.exe` in `test_e2e.py`